-At the top of our list is the Davaon Pro Ratchet Telescopic Anvil Loppers, which at £30 (buy at Amazon) are a steal!
+At the top of our list is the Davaon Pro Ratchet Telescopic Anvil Loppers, which at £30 are a steal!
 With carbon steel blades, non-slip handles and extendable arms, these loppers can cut up to 45 mm in thickness.

 #9 Davaon Pro Garden Hedge Shears

 The ninth of our essential gardening tools is another Davaon product, namely the Davaon Pro Garden Hedge Shears.